-Whether you’re a graduate student or professional looking to learn more about toxicology, the Advanced Principles of Toxicology course will provide you with the most recent insights into the principles of toxicology and risk assessment.
+Whether you’re a graduate student or professional looking to learn more about toxicology, the Advanced Principles of Toxicology course provides you with the most recent insights into the principles of toxicology and risk assessment.

-Just two weeks in length and instructed by experienced and highly-regarded faculty, this course will help you connect toxicology and risk assessment to your own work.
+Just two weeks in length and instructed by experienced and highly-regarded faculty, this course helps you connect toxicology and risk assessment to your own work.

 About the Course

-Taught at the graduate level, this two-week intensive course will explore current and developing trends in human health, developmental and reproductive toxicology, ecotoxicology, environmental epidemiology, and risk assessment.
+Taught at the graduate level, this two-week intensive course explores current and developing trends in human health, developmental and reproductive toxicology, ecotoxicology, environmental epidemiology, and risk assessment.

 Is this course for you?

 This course is designed for professionals in industry, government, public health, food science, or education.
 Learn how to interpret toxicology reports to better understand the effects of chemical substances on living organisms, assess the risk to human health and ecosystems, and develop policy, and risk management and communication plans.

 The course is open to:

 - University of Guelph graduate students (register in TOX*6000 via WebAdvisor).